tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 # The problem

 Alice wants to send a confidential document to Bob and wants to make sure that only Bob can open it.

-* If Alice sends the document in a box and does not lock it, anyone intercepting the box on the way to Bob would be able to open it and read the document.
-So obviously that doesn't work.
+Alice does not have access to a private courier and needs to use a public communication channel.

-* Alice could place the document in a box, lock it with a padlock, and send it to Bob.
+Alice could place the document in a box, lock it with a padlock, and send it to Bob.
 This way, anyone intercepting the box wouldn't be able to open it.
 But neither would Bob, since he doesn't have the key.
 So that does not work.

-* Alice could send the locked box as a first parcel and the key in a separate parcel.
-The thief would need to intercept both parcels in order to open the box, which is less likely but not foolproof (yes I'm talking to you, corporate workers still sending spreadsheet passwords in a separate email).
+Alice could send the locked box as a first parcel and the key in a separate parcel.
+The thief would need to intercept both parcels in order to open the box.
+Although slightly more secure, this approach is not foolproof.

-Now let us equip the box with two locks and let us give a distinct padlock to each of Alice and Bob along with the keys.
-Each of Alice and Bob has their own key.
-Now the process becomes:
+Now let us equip the box with two locks and let us give a distinct padlock to each of Alice and Bob.
+Alice and Bob each have their own key for their own padlock.
+The process becomes:
 * Alice places the document in the box, locks it with her padlock and sends to Bob
 * Bob receives the box, places his own padlock next to Alice's and sends back to Alice
 * Alice receives the box, removes her padlock, and sends back to Bob